 My Cat's Not Using the Litterbox!
-Is it Peeing, Spraying, or Marking?
+Is It Peeing, Spraying, or Marking?

-Is it Peeing or Spraying?
+Peeing or Spraying?
+What’s the Difference?

 Marking refers to your cat's motivation in depositing the urine.
 Although it’s less common, cats can also mark by depositing their feces.
 In addition, cats use scent glands around their head, feet, and tail to rub on objects and mark their territory.
 The cat is marking if she is using the urine as a form of communication.
 Spraying is almost always a marking behavior.
 Inappropriate elimination, whether peeing or pooping out of the box, may or may not be a marking behavior.
 If your cat is peeing or pooping on a horizontal surface but it is consistently near doors or windows, on a large piece of furniture such as a bed, or on the owner's dirty clothes, it may be a marking behavior.

 Medical problems can also be common causes of inappropriate elimination.
 In these cases, marking is not the cat’s motivation in peeing outside of the box.
 Urinary tract infections are one of the most common causes.
 Bladder stones and interstitial cystitis can also cause discomfort and result in the cat urinating away from the box.
-Any disease that increases the volume of urine, such as diabetes, kidney disease, or liver disease can result in the cat not making it to the litter box in time.
+Any disease that increases the volume of urine, such as diabetes, kidney disease, liver disease, or hyperthyroidism, can result in the cat not making it to the litter box in time.

 Signs of Medical Problems

 (Or, Do I Really Have to Take My Cat to the Vet?)